 1. You don’t know when you will fall ill or pass away.

 You may not be elderly or terminally ill, but tragedies happen to young, healthy people all the time.
 None of us think it will happen to us or the people close to us until it does.
-It is wise to plan for the possibility that you could either become incapacitated or die unexpectedly.
+It is wise to plan for the possibility of becoming incapacitated or dying unexpectedly.
 It is always better to plan for an unlikely tragedy than to be unprepared should the worst happen.

 2. You likely own at least one item of value.